jchultarsky101/uamcli/README.md

 ### Built With

-This project is built with the wonderful programming language [Rust](https://www.rust-lang.org).
+This project is built with the wonderful programming language [Rust-url].

 [![Rust][Rust-logo]][Rust-url]